mozilla-extensions/ipp-addon-activator/README.md

   }
   ```

-To reset “Don’t show again” choices, clear the add-on’s local storage or reinstall the extension.
+Notes: the notification presents a single “OK” action to allow the site and reload.
+There is no persistent “Don’t show again” option.

 ## License